International Pet Travel Requirements

 Bringing Pets into Oregon from Outside the United States

-CDC regulations govern the importation of animals and animal products capable of causing human disease.
+CDC govern the importation of animals and animal products capable of causing human disease.
 Pets taken out of the United States are subject upon return to the same regulations as those entering for the first time.
+Please read the CDC's requirements for bringing dogs into the US.
+Dogs from countries considered high risk for rabies may have specific requirements.

 Airlines have their own requirements for animals, so check ahead of time so that your pet meets their prerequisites for travel to the US.